-With Google Apps Sync for Microsoft Outlook®, you can use Outlook Tasks to track and manage to-do lists in your Google Apps account.
+With G Suite Sync for Microsoft Outlook® (GSSMO), you can use Outlook Tasks to track and manage to-do lists in your G Suite account.
 If you use Outlook on other computers, you can access your tasks there, too.
-This is because your tasks in Outlook are synchronized with the Task gadget in Gmail, which in turn syncs them with any other device where you use Google Apps.
+This is because your tasks in Outlook are synchronized with the Task gadget in Gmail, which in turn syncs them with any other device where you use G Suite.

 What's available in Outlook Tasks...

-The following information in Outlook Tasks synchronizes with your Task gadget in Gmail, and is available from other devices where you use Google Apps:
+The following information in Outlook Tasks synchronizes with your Task gadget in Gmail, and is available from other devices where you use G Suite:

 - Tasks, including, notes and due dates.
 Create tasks anywhere under My Tasks in Outlook.
 Include notes and add due dates.
-These all appear in your Task gadget in Gmail and on other devices where you use Outlook with Google Apps Sync.
+These all appear in your Task gadget in Gmail and on other devices where you use Outlook with GSSMO.